 - Related policies and guidance

 CWC Appeals Procedure

-- If a person wishes to appeal a decision of CWC, they must serve a Notice of Appeal in writing to DOMINIQUE SKINNER within 28 days of receipt of notification of that decision.
+- If a person wishes to appeal a decision of CWC, they must serve a Notice of Appeal in writing to STEPHEN FINCH within 28 days of receipt of notification of that decision.
 If the Notice of Appeal is not served within 28 days, the appeal shall not be considered unless it was not reasonably practical for submission within the time limit.